-BopCo aims at supplying identifications of organisms of policy concern and their derived products.
-Organisms of policy concern include, but are not limited to, endangered species protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), Invasive Alien Species (IAS), agricultural pest species, human and veterinary disease organisms and their vectors, organisms of the human food chain, forensic species, quarantine species, species with economic impacts, indicator and sentinel species, species of military relevance, etc.
+BopCo acts as a focal point for identifying biological materials upon request, by providing access to the expertise and infrastructure necessary to identify organisms of policy concern and their derived products.
+Organisms of policy concern include, but are not limited to, endangered species protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), Invasive Alien Species (IAS), agricultural pest species, human and veterinary disease organisms and their vectors, organisms of the food chain, species of forensic interest, quarantine species, species with economic impacts, indicator and sentinel species, species that damage or pose risks to human infrastructures and activities , etc.